 What we have achieved

-- Ecologia has funded a healthy meal every day for each child at the school, the only daily hot meal many of them receive, which improves their ability to concentrate and provides them with the vital nutrition they need for healthy development.
+- Ecologia has funded a healthy meal every day since 2014 for each child at the school, the only daily hot meal many of them receive, which improves their ability to concentrate and provides them with the vital nutrition they need for healthy development.

 - With our support, Sky Is The Limit has been able to build two wells – one at the Centre and one at the school – which provide the children with access to clean and free water.

 - We have provided funding for fruit trees and livestock for the farm, as well as sewing machines for the tailor shop.